tonethar/IGME-235-Shared/sg/sg-1.md

 <hr>

 ## Chapter 2 - How the web works
-This chapter take a high-level look at how the different parts of the web work together
+This chapter take a high-level look at how the different parts of the web work together.

 1. What is the *Internet*?